-In addition, MiStorage with CIFS includes other safeguards required by HIPAA.
+In addition, MiStorage CIFS includes other safeguards required by HIPAA.
 Accordingly, you may use it to maintain Protected Health Information.
 Complying with HIPAA requirements is a shared responsibility.
-Users sharing and storing PHI in MiStorage with CIFS are responsible for complying with HIPAA safeguards, including:
+Users sharing and storing PHI in MiStorage CIFS are responsible for complying with HIPAA safeguards, including:

 - Using and disclosing only the minimum necessary PHI for the intended purpose.

 - Obtaining all required authorizations for using and disclosing PHI.

 - Ensuring that PHI is seen only by those who are authorized to see it.